mycodeself/mongo-migrate-ts/README.md

 });
 ```

-Create a migration file in this folder...
+Create a migration file in the configured migrations folder...

 ```typescript
 import { MigrationInterface } from 'mongo-migrate-ts';